ishandubey22/sp500-ceiling/README.md

 ## Known limitations and honest caveats

-**57% of historical tickers are absent from the factor panel.** The absent tickers are disproportionately bankruptcies, distressed delistings, and pre-2010 acquisitions — exactly the stocks with the most negative terminal returns.
+**57% of historical tickers are absent from the factor panel.** The absent tickers are disproportionately bankruptcies, distressed delistings, and pre-2010 acquisitions which are exactly the stocks with the most negative terminal returns.
 The measured bias delta is a lower bound on the true survivorship bias.

 **Pre-2007 membership accuracy is lower.** The Wikipedia article's `id="constituents"` table format only reliably parses back to 2007.
 Before that, the fja05680 dataset provides monthly snapshots, but its pre-2005 coverage is also limited by the data it was compiled from.